mitmedialab/lcl/_weeks/week3-draft.md

     title:
     discussion-prompt: |

-      Pick one (or more) of these topics, and share your ideas in the discussion forum:
-        * [Putting Passion into Practice](www.MISSING.com): What strategies have you used to allow learners to follow their passions?
-What are the biggest challenges?
-What are the opportunities?
-What questions do you have?
-        * [Low Floor, High Ceiling, Wide Walls](www.MISSING.com): Choose a learning activity / tool you like - where does it fall on the axis between low floor and high ceiling?
-And how wide are the walls?
-OR How would you change it to push the floor lower, ceiling higher and/or widen the walls?

-      OR
+      **Pick a Quote**

+      From this week's readings or videos, choose one quote that you found especially interesting or provocative.

-        * [Quotes](www.MISSING.com) - Share a quote from this week's readings or video.
-Why did you choose it?
-[What does resonate with you about it?
-How does it connect to your practice?
-What questions do you have?]
+      Why did it resonate with you?
+Did it spark new ways of thinking about Passion?
+How does it relate to your personal experiences?

-      OR

-        * [Big ideas](www.MISSING.com) - What is one big idea that resonates with you from this week's readings?
-Share and discuss!

 meet:
     unhangout-link: https://unhangout.media.mit.edu/event/lcl/